SkylerLipthay/schemamama_postgres/README.md

 migrator.register(Box::new(CreateUsers));
 migrator.register(Box::new(CreateProducts));

-// Execute migrations up to and including version 2: migrator.up(2);
+// Execute migrations all the way upwards: migrator.up(None);
 assert_eq!(migrator.current_version(), Some(2));

 // Reverse all migrations: